Probably in human history there is no sin, no evil worse than human warfare.

 One of the best true stories of this "Lamb's War" concerns a Christian attacked by two thugs in New York City.
 In the process of robbing him, the criminals poked out his eye!

-However, rather than wanting and seeking revenge, he forgave them and showed them God's forgiveness and concern--"warring" on them through love.
+However, rather than wanting and seeking revenge, he forgave the thugs and showed them God's forgiveness and concern--"warring" on them through love.

 He visited them regularly in jail.

-When one of the criminals later got out of prison, the Christian helped him get an education.
+When one of the criminals later got out of prison, the Mennonite helped him get an education.
 Then he helped the former attacker to go on to college.

 Eventually, that former thug became an eye specialist and helped people with eye problems.